Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 - One or two sentences describing what your piece is about and why it matters now

-Society & AI is a growing publication, and we are transparent about that.
-Our formal peer-reviewed journal imprint — AI, Education and Culture: International Perspectives — is currently under active development and is not yet accepting manuscript submissions.
-Guest contributions submitted through this call will be published openly on societyandai.org as standalone guest posts — not as part of the formal journal.
-They are editorially reviewed, not peer-reviewed in the academic sense, and published under a CC BY-NC 4.0 license, freely accessible to anyone without a paywall or login.
+Society & AI is an independent research group and open scholarly commons at the intersection of artificial intelligence, pedagogy, and educational scholarship.
+Our formal peer-reviewed journal imprint — AI, Education and Culture: International Perspectives — is currently under active development.
+Guest contributions submitted through this call are published openly on societyandai.org as standalone guest posts — editorially reviewed, not peer-reviewed in the academic sense, and published under a CC BY-NC 4.0 license, freely accessible to anyone without a paywall or login.

 Questions?
 Write to us at submissions@societyandai.org